 To fit the mattress in its box, it has to be tightly folded and compressed.
 You’ll want to give your new bed up to 48 hours to fully take shape.
 Honestly, though, this whole unboxing process is actually kind of fun, especially if it’s your first time.

 Given its eco-friendly design, the Avocado Green Mattress ends up being a slightly more expensive bed.
-Compared to other online mattresses, this one isn’t going to win any recognition for affordability, but that’s not really the point with Avocado.
+Compared to other online mattresses, Avocado isn’t going to win any recognition for affordability, but that’s not really the point with this mattress.

 |King / Cal King||$1,699|

 No matter how you look at it, this bed is an investment—a product that you will keep for 7+ years in most cases.
 And while it is a pricey bed, the company does offer coupon codes on occasion.
-We likely have a deal on this page for you, but you can always check the Avocado website for current offers and promotions.
-Bottom line: Avocado isn’t cheap, but it is a good mattress and the price isn’t crazy, all things considered.
+We likely have a deal on this page for you (green box to the right), but you can always check the Avocado website for current offers and promotions.
+Bottom line: Avocado isn’t cheap, but it’s a solid, well-constructed mattress and the price isn’t crazy, all things considered.